 I think adults will find a lot of fun at Knotts as well.
 Because it’s not as crowded you aren’t constantly faced with teenagers who will annoy you.
 There are a lot of really nicely themed areas and adults also appreciate the lack of lines.

 Knotts Berry Farms Crowds

-BUT, on a regular day, I think the Fast Lane passes might not be worth it.
+On a regular day, I think the Fast Lane passes might not be worth it.
 You can add them to your pass in the park if you decide to do so (you can get them at many of the stores).

 Knotts Berry Farms Parking

-Knotts doesn’t have a lot of hotels that are within walking distance, but there is plenty of parking in the area — at the time of our visit it was $18, vs the $20 it costs at Disneyland.
+Knotts doesn’t have a lot of hotels that are within walking distance, but there is plenty of parking in the area it is currently $30, vs the $35 it costs at Disneyland.